 A brief history

-Many years later, in 1965, editor Kenneth I. Morse brought dramatic changes.
-The paper became a biweekly magazine, took on a completely new look, and shortened its name—to simply MESSENGER.
+In 1965, under editor Kenneth I. Morse, the paper became a biweekly magazine, took on a completely new look, and shortened its name—to simply MESSENGER.

-As magazine publishing became increasingly expensive, MESSENGER became a monthly magazine in 1973.
-It currently has 10 issues annually, with a combined issue in January/February and July/August.
+MESSENGER became a monthly magazine in 1973.
+It now has 10 issues annually, with combined issues in January/February and July/August.
 While MESSENGER is chiefly a print magazine, it offers selected articles online at www.brethren.org/messenger.